High Flux Isotope Reactor: Technical description

 The reactor core assembly is in an 8-ft (2.44-m)-diameter pressure vessel in a pool of water.
 The top of the pressure vessel is 17 ft (5.2 m) below the pool surface.
 The control plate drive mechanisms are in a sub-pile room beneath the pressure vessel.
 These features give the necessary shielding for working above the reactor core and greatly facilitate access to the pressure vessel, core, and reflector regions.

 The reactor core is cylindrical, about 2 ft (0.61 m) high and 15 in in diameter.
 A 5-in.
 (12.70-cm)-diameter hole, the "flux trap," forms the center of the core.
 The target is typically loaded with curium-244 and other transplutonic isotopes and is positioned on the reactor vertical axis within the flux trap.
 The fuel region is made of two concentric fuel elements.
-The inner element contains 171 fuel plates; the outer element has 369.
-The fuel plates are curved in the shape of an involute, hence constant coolant channel width.
-The fuel (93% 235U enriched U3O8-Al cermet pg.22) is non-uniformly distributed along the arc of the involute to minimize the radial peak-to-average power density ratio.
-A burnable poison (boron-10) is included in the inner fuel element primarily to flatten the radial flux peak providing a longer cycle for each fuel element.
+The inner element contains 171 fuel plates; the outer element has 369 plates.
+The fuel plates are curved in the shape of an involute, providing constant coolant channel width.
+The fuel (93% 235U enriched U3O8-Al cermet) is non-uniformly distributed along the arc of the involute to minimize the radial peak-to-average power density ratio.
+A burnable nuclear poison (boron-10) is included in the inner fuel element primarily to flatten the radial flux peak providing a longer cycle for each fuel element.
 Average core lifetime with typical experiment loading is ~23 days at 85 MW.

 The fuel region is surrounded by a concentric ring of beryllium reflector ~1 ft (0.3 m) thick.
 This in turn is subdivided into three regions: the removable reflector, the semi-permanent reflector, and the permanent reflector.
 The beryllium is surrounded by a water reflector of effectively infinite thickness.
 In the axial direction, the reactor is reflected by water.
 The control plates, in the form of two thin, nuclear poison-bearing concentric cylinders, are in an annular region between the outer fuel element and the beryllium reflector.
 These plates are driven in opposite directions to open and close a window at the core mid-plane.
 Reactivity is increased by downward motion of the inner cylinder and upward motion of the four outer quadrant plates.
 The inner cylinder is used for shimming and power regulation and has no fast safety function.
 The outer control cylinder consists of four separate quadrant plates, each having an independent drive and safety release mechanism.
 All control plates have three axial regions of different neutron poison content designed to minimize the axial peak-to-average power-density ratio throughout the core lifetime.
-Any single quadrant plate or cylinder is capable of shutting the reactor down.
+Any single quadrant plate or cylinder is capable of shutting down the reactor.